kaishx/wfa/README.md

 Even for the pairs that consistently fell in **Region I** of the Sharpe vs. MDD graphs (Figure 3), retail trading costs erode profitability and hence affect my alpha.
 For example:

 * A highly stable pair like HD/LOW (Figure 4) might generate an average gross profit of $2 per trade on a 15-minute bar.
 * Modelled fees and costs of $0.01 slippage per share + 0.01% transaction fees, can result in fees of $2.00 - $3.00 per trade depending on the number of shares.
 At 90 trades on average for each HD/LOW run, this results in close to 200 dollars in fees alone, which is about 20% of the would-be profit.
-This further impacts sharpe and one could expect portfolio sharpe to increase with more favourable costs.
+This further impacts Sharpe and one could expect portfolio Sharpe to increase with more favourable costs.

 From this, we can see that while medium-frequency mean reversion may be statistically sound, but retail traders face a “friction wall” that consumes the small alpha we observed in the top pairs.